forestgrape/coronavirus/monitoring.md

 ### How to Monitor
 * **Frequency:** Ideally these are taken near daily, else at least weekly.
 * **Communicate:** Often (as of 16.10.20) only the positive tests and the positive test rate are communicated.
 However more complete data would allow more accurate interpretations:
-  * many of the tested often are health care professionals (who know how to protect and incidence is thus underestimated),
+  * many of the tested often are health care professionals (who know how to protect or have an increased immunity and incidence is thus underestimated),
   * how many of the tested are healthy and just need some clean sheet to travel,
   * how many who are tested have symptoms,
   * how many are tested because of company monitoring.